 Leave a gift in your Will

 Do you remember spending time outside growing up?
 Summer days spent swimming in the river.
 Winter tramps in the mountains.
-The joy of hearing a morepork call out in the night.
+The joy of hearing a ruru/ morepork call out in the night.
 The first time the beauty of nature made your heart skip a beat.

 Ensuring that future generations have the chance to experience nature as you did, can be a part of your legacy.